zeromq/czmq/README.txt

 * Automatic LINGER configuration of all sockets for context termination.
 * Portable API for creating child threads and 0MQ pipes to talk to them.
 * Simple reactor with one-off and repeated timers, and socket readers.
+* System clock functions for sleeping and calculating timers.
 * Portable to Linux, UNIX, OS X, Windows (porting is not yet complete).
 * Includes generic hash and list containers.
 * Full selftests on all classes.